-A: there is no one to talk to, I feel that I don’t have support, I feel board and disconnected, I am so lonely.
+A: there is no one to talk to, I feel that I don’t have support, I feel bored and disconnected, I am so lonely.

 Q: what would you like to do, to leave loneliness?

-A: I was thinking about going to gym, to make more connections, I want to attend workshops and I think I need to expose myself instead of hiding home.
+A: I was thinking about going to the gym, to make more connections, I want to attend workshops and I think I need to expose myself instead of hiding at home.

 He doesn’t deserve me, and I am happy to leave him.
 As well, I deserve to enjoy my life and live with who deserves me.

-(Here the shift in energy took place; she becomes dedicated with a strong voice to restart instead of crying over what has been gone).
+(Here the energy shift took place; she becomes dedicated with a strong voice to restart instead of crying over what has been gone).

 A: tomorrow I will register at the club and start making new connections.

-Here the client had her eyes wide open, shining with hope, a huge shift in energy was very obvious, her smile is back, and she wants to jump out of the chair to put her plan in action in order to start having results and find a new boyfriend to enjoy and to be happier.
+Here the client had her eyes wide open, shining with hope, a huge energy shift was very obvious, her smile is back, and she wants to jump out of the chair to put her plan in action to start having results and find a new boyfriend to enjoy and to be happier.

 N.B: this is a brief of the coaching conversation just to highlight the main shift.